BogUkraine/knowledge-base/aws/README.md

 ### AWS Abuse
 It is a team to which you can report suspected, abusive or prohibited behavior like span, port scanning, DDoS made from AWS.

+## Machine Learning
+### Amazon Rekognition
+Service that find objects, people, text, scenex in images and videos using ML.

+Also, facial analysis and facial search to do user verification, people counting.

+Use cases:
+* labeling
+* content moderation
+* text detection
+* face detection and analysis
+* celebrity recognition
+* pathing (for sports game analysis)